 Some people like to add mayonnaise or raw egg on top to give the dish a creamier texture.
 If sizzling pig’s face is not something you want to eat, you can try a non-traditional version made with tuna or tofu.

 10. Bacolod inasal

 There’s roast or grilled chicken, and then there’s chicken inasal, also called Bacolod inasal after the city where it originated.

 Chicken inasal consists of chicken marinated in calamansi, lemongrass, tuba (local vinegar), and ginger.
 As it cooks on hot coals, it’s basted with annatto oil, giving it an orange appearance.

 No list of Filipino food is complete without balut.
 Visitors to the Philippines go out of their way to eat this common street food as a rite of passage.

 Balut is basically a fertilized duck egg.
 The embryo develops in the egg for 16 days (and no more than 18 days) before it’s cooked.
 If the thought of eating a fertilized duck egg is unappealing to you, you can go with balut penoy, which is just a boiled duck egg.

 Halo-halo is a popular Filipino dessert.
 It translates to “mix mix” and consists of shaved ice with kaong (sugar palm), banana, gelatin, beans, halaya (purple yam), macapuno (sticky coconut strips), sago, and whatever fruit is in season.

 This treat is almost always topped with ube ice cream, leche flan, and either condensed or evaporated milk.
 In the heat of summer, halo-halo is heaven in a cup.

-Remitly is honored to help these heroes send money home quickly and safely.
-We make international money transfers faster, easier, more transparent, and more affordable.
-Since 2011, over 5 million people have used our secure mobile app to send money with peace of mind.
+Remitly is on a mission to make international money transfers faster, easier, more transparent, and more affordable.
+Since 2011, millions of people have used Remitly to send money with peace of mind.
 Visit the homepage, download our app, or check out our Help Center to get started.